-13 Letters from external reviewers are intended to be unbiased evaluations from recognized scholars in the field.
+11 Letters from external reviewers are intended to be unbiased evaluations from recognized scholars in the field.
 External reviewers for candidates for tenure shall hold the rank of Associate Professor, Professor, or a position of comparable scholarly expertise.
-These letters shall not be solicited from individuals with whom a very close personal or professional relationship exists, such as the candidate's dissertation director, or a co-editor of a publication that is being counted as scholarship in the dossier.
-The candidate shall notify his/her chair not later than June 1 of his/her intent to present his/her dossier for tenure review.
-External reviewers should be sent the candidate's curriculum vitae and copies of those scholarly and/or creative works along with any other materials or information that the candidate and his/her department chair have agreed to send.
+These letters shall not be solicited from individuals with whom a close personal or professional relationship exists, such as the candidate's dissertation director, or a co-editor of a publication that is being counted as scholarship in the dossier.
+The candidate shall notify their chair not later than April 15th of their intent to present their dossier for tenure review.
+External reviewers should be sent the candidate's curriculum vitae and copies of those scholarly and/or creative works along with any other materials or information that the candidate and their department chair have agreed to send.
 The department chair shall indicate in a letter to external reviewers the timeline for the candidate's dossier review process, and shall request that the reviewer address only the candidate's scholarship, such as its importance as a contribution to the field.
-Because the requirements for tenure at the reviewer's home institution may be significantly different from those at UNF, it should be made clear that the reviewer that he/she is not to address the issue of tenurability.
+Because the requirements for tenure at the reviewer's home institution may be significantly different from those at UNF, it should be made clear that the reviewer that they are not to address the issue of tenurability.